 - $3.00 for first replacement card

 Half Fare Application available here or call 402.341.0800 Voice, 402.341.0807 TDD.

-If a disability prevents a person traveling on a bus, Metro operates MOBY a shared, advance reservation curb-to-curb complementary paratransit service for metropolitan area ADA certified residents and visiting ADA certified individuals, who, as a result of their disabilities are unable to use Metro Transit’s conventional ADA
+If a disability prevents a person traveling on a bus, Metro operates MOBY a shared, advance reservation origin-to-destination complementary paratransit service for metropolitan area ADA certified residents and visiting individuals who, as a result of their disabilities, are unable to use Metro Transit’s conventional ADA accessible buses.